FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is political capture.
 For sixty years, the Black American electorate has delivered 90–95% of its votes to one political party.
 This is not loyalty.
-It is a predictable, unilateral surrender of all negotiating power.
+It is a predictable, one-sided surrender of all negotiating power.

 The Bottom Line

-The numbers tell a story that no political narrative can override:
+The numbers tell a story that no political narrative can override.

 Sixty years of monolithic loyalty has produced a wider wealth gap, worse schools, a criminal justice system reformed by the party that does not receive Black votes, and a political class that treats Black communities as ATMs for votes without delivering a return on investment.
 The arrangement is not loyalty.
 It is capture.
 And the first step toward freedom is the willingness to be unpredictable.